-A report published in late 2018 by the Department of Energy Management, which oversees Rhode Island parks and beaches, supports Ulricksen’s observations.
+A report published in late 2018 by the Department of Environmental Management, which oversees Rhode Island parks and beaches, supports Ulricksen’s observations.
 “The Rhode Island State Park system is at a critical crossroad,” the study reads.
 “Without a concerted effort to increase staffing and funding, the system will continue to deteriorate, and the Department will be unable to keep some facilities open and adequately staff and maintain others.”

 The numbers tell the story: Rhode Island has cut its parks workforce by 67 percent since 1989, from 123 employees to 42.
 The state currently employs one full-time worker per 67 acres, while best practices recommend one per 30 maintained acres; meanwhile, the state pays contractors $800,000 a year to make up the staffing deficit.
 The self-assessed price tag to fix the crumbling fences, privies, shelters, and more?
 An eye-popping $50 million.
 Ulrickson says, in several areas, structures “would have completely fallen down” had AMC volunteers not stepped in to do the work.